 Processors/Extractors extract resin/oil from flower/biomass and sell it to Customers, to Dispensaries, and to Processors/Manufacturers.

 Processors/Manufacturers incorporate extract into cannabis end products and sell their manufactured products to Customers and to Dispensaries.

 Dispensaries sell cannabis flower, extracts, and end products to Customers.

-Regulations shape the nature of supply chain by changing how products is required to flow through the supply chain, from its unconstrained configuration to a regulated or constrained configuration.
+Regulations shape the nature of supply chain by changing how products are required to flow through the supply chain, from its unconstrained configuration to a regulated or constrained configuration.
 In the cannabis industry, regulations constrain Consumers to only being able to buy cannabis product from Dispensaries.
 Regulations also require Suppliers to use licensed Distributors – as opposed to any licensed driver – to transport product between Suppliers.
 Regulations further require products to be lab tested before being sold to Dispensaries.
 Figure 3 displays the constrained supply chain with these three sets of regulations in place.

-In regulated markets Consumers are constrained from buy products from Growers, Processors or Manufacturers.
+In regulated markets Consumers are constrained from buying products from Growers, Processors or Manufacturers.
 Additionally, transport and testing regulations affect all product flows across the entire supply chain: A shortage of Distributors and/or Testing Labs can easily cause massive disruptions throughout the industry, making it difficult to get product from Cultivators to Consumers in a timely manner.
 At the same time, high costs of licensed distribution and/or testing can significantly increase costs throughout the industry, leading to higher consumer prices.
 Higher consumer prices decrease consumer demand and provide incentives for both Consumers and Suppliers to turn to Black Markets to buy and sell product.